THE URANIAN INSTITUTE

 b) gas- or particle-like composition in line with the overall decreasing density and more gaseous composition of the planets (Pluto and the plutinos and centaurs being exceptional) as one travels outward away from our Sun.

 Information on the National Academy of Sciences website indicates that bodies in the outer regions of our solar system may be composed of unfamiliar chemical elements at differing degrees of density and aggregation, thus accounting for their description as "etheric energy clusters".
-Scientific discoveries about the nature of our solar system and neighboring regions are accelerating at a revolutionary rate in the 21st century, as science verifies new dimensions and aspects of reality that we formerly simply wrote off as being unverifiable metaphysical phenomena outside the realm of science.
-Indeed, the redefinition of the boundary between physics and metaphysics is shifting rapidly via scientific means as our understanding of the composition of our solar system increases rapidly.
+Scientific discoveries about the nature of our solar system and neighboring regions have been accelerating at a newly rapid rate since the start of the 21st century, as new technology verifies new dimensions and aspects of reality that we formerly simply wrote off as being unverifiable metaphysical phenomena outside the realm of science.
+Indeed, the redefinition of the boundary between physics and metaphysics has also been shifting rapidly via scientific means, due to new technology developed in both the late 20th and early 21st century, and this has contributed to new data and understanding of the composition of our solar system.
+Science evolves just as do human beings.

 See also R Brummund: "The Hamburg School Today"